Rakeela/dragora-notes/notes-on-potential-applicability-of-rna-vaccination-to-treatment-of-schizophrenia.md

 ---
 What is my vaccination target?
 What am I proposing to teach the immune system cells to DO?
 I see likenesses between these procedures which suggest that there is something here, but I can't succinctly specify a molecule.

+https://www.uniprot.org/uniprot/G3C8U8  (*Uniprot*.  (n.d.)
+"UniProtKB - G3C8U8 (G3C8U8_PHLPR)".
+Retrieved 2021-2-5.)

+If I understand this research correctly, this with a cap on it is the pollen allergen RNA used in the allergy vaccine.
+I'm adding this here in case I decide I can learn more about how to pick an RNA target by looking it up.

+---

 ---
 Back to [[Author's Nonfiction]]